GerritCodeReview/plugins_its-storyboard/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin is built with Buck.
+This plugin is built with Bazel.

 Clone or link this plugin to the plugins directory of Gerrit's source tree, and issue the command:

 ```
-  buck build plugins/its-storyboard
+  bazel build plugins/its-storyboard
 ```

 The output is created in

 ```
-  buck-out/gen/plugins/its-storyboard/its-storyboard.jar
+  bazel-genfiles/plugins/its-storyboard/its-storyboard.jar
 ```

-This project can be imported into the Eclipse IDE:
+This project can be imported into the Eclipse IDE.
+Add the plugin name to the `CUSTOM_PLUGINS` set in Gerrit core in `tools/bzl/plugins.bzl`, and execute:

 ```
   ./tools/eclipse/project.py